en de

 Image credit: Fasahet Somaya Cairo

-Egyptian cuisine without a fuss, this is the best way to describe Fasahet Somaya.
-The cozy eatery in Downtown Cairo is a place where guests should feel comfortable, almost like in their home space.
+Egyptian cuisine without the fuss – this is the best way to describe Fasahet Somaya.
+This cozy eatery in Downtown Cairo is a place where guests can feel comfortable, almost as if they were in their own home.

-Somaya Al-Asyoty is running the home-style eatery without a menu.
-The chef goes daily to the markets and cooks up what she can find.
-Every day, Al-Asyoty is writing a new menu on the board.
-Fresh ingredients and surprises.
-The restaurant only opens for two hours.
+Somaya Al-Asyoty runs this home-style eatery without a fixed menu.
+The chef goes to the markets daily and cooks whatever she can find.

 Tip #9: What The Crust